 You can’t go wrong with some good grub and good company.
 As opposed to a sit-down meal food trucks are a casual way to try some new tasty and trendy snacks around your town.
 Grab a scooter, bike or just walk your way through a taco, pizza, and ice cream tour de food.
 Take turns ordering your favorites dishes or try something new together and get to know more about your date’s tastes along the way!

 Summer is a fantastic time for outdoor concerts, so peruse local newspapers or blogs for concert listings.
 Most cities and towns have some sort of outdoor festival during the season, which you can usually show up to loaded down with your own food and beverages.
-And the great thing is that it doesn’t really matter if the music’s any good — getting to sway with a cutie on your lap while some tunes float in the air is its own kind of wonderful.
+And the great thing is no matter what music is playing, it’s a great way to groove together and enjoy some good tunes.

-Acts of service can really bring people together, which is why a volunteer outing could be a great activity for you and your new love interest.
+Get closer to your partner by working together to give back to someone else.
+Acts of service can really bring people together, which is why a volunteer outing could be a great activity for a one on one date or a group.
 There are a plethora of different ways to volunteer during the summer (from outdoor beautification to tutoring and sports programs), so pick one that seems right for y’all and spread a little charity.
 Maybe not the most outwardly romantic date idea, but one that could teach you a lot about your potential mate.

 - Can’t think of any good Valentine’s Day ideas?
 We’ve got more than 50

 - 6 Ideas for an Epic Date Night At Home